patroashish/InsightClient/README.md

 		// Other application code.

 3. The following methods can be used to log application specific events using Insight.
-The Insight client relays this information to the server to be logged for future analytics.
+The Insight client code relays this information to the server to be logged for future analytics.

 	a.
 Logs an event denoted by the eventID.
 It increments the counter for the input event (starting at 0).